Project¶

 Deadlines¶

-Topic Proposal: End of Week 5
+Topic Proposal: Middle of the semester

 Final Report: End of semester